 Recapture of investment credit.
-If property is disposed of or ceases to be qualified property before the end of the recapture period or the useful life applicable to the property, there may be a recapture of the credit.
+If property is disposed of or ceases to be qualified property before the end of the recapture period, there may be a recapture of the credit.
 See Form 4255, Recapture of Investment Credit.

 Recapture of low-income housing credit.
-If the organization disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit, it may owe a tax.
+If the organization disposed of the building or an interest therein (or there was a reduction in the basis of the credit), it may owe a tax.
 See Form 8611, Recapture of Low-Income Housing Credit, and section 42(j) for details.

 Interest due under the look-back method.
 If the organization used the look-back method for certain long-term contracts, see Form 8697 for information on figuring the interest the organization may have to include.
 The organization may also have to include interest due under the look-back method for property depreciated under the income forecast method.
-See

-Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.
+See Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.

 Other.
 Additional amounts due may be included in the total entered on Part III, line 3.
-Check the box for "Other" if the organization includes any of items discussed.
-See How to report, below, for details on reporting these amounts on an attached statement.
+Check the box for "Other" if the organization includes any of the items discussed.
+See How to report below for details on reporting these amounts on an attached statement.

-- Interest on deferred tax attributable to installment sales of certain time-shares and residential lots (section 453(I)(3)) and certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - If the organization makes the election to be taxed on its income from qualifying shipping activities, complete and attach Form 8902 to Form 990-T. See Income from qualifying shipping activities, later.
+- Interest on deferred tax attributable to installment sales of certain time-shares and residential lots (section 453(I)(3)) and certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - If the organization makes the election to be taxed on its income from qualifying shipping activities, complete Form 8902, Alternative Tax on Qualifying Shipping Activities, and attach it to Form 990-T. See Income from qualifying shipping activities, - Alternative minimum tax.
+Applicable corporations filing a return for a short tax year that begins in 2023 and ends in 2023, include on Part III, line 3 any corporate AMT imposed under section 55 by the Inflation Reduction Act of 2022.
+On the dotted line next to Part III, line 3 enter "CAMT" and the AMT amount.
+Attach a detailed statement showing the computation of the AMT.
+Include a computation of adjusted financial statement income.
+Label the statement "CAMT".